-where we denote by $A_{\alpha}$ (resp. $\pairingSet_{\alpha}$) the sets of arcs (resp. pairings) using the short connection $\alpha$.
+The solutions $\ve x$ of~\eqref{eq:ARprogram} and $\ve y$ of~\eqref{eq:MasterProblem} provide a solution of the integrated problem if and only if for every short connection $\alpha=(\ell,\ell')$, where we denote by $A_{\alpha}$ (resp. $\pairingSet_{\alpha}$) the set of arcs (resp. pairings) using the short connection $\alpha$.
 For any feasible solution of the aircraft routing problem, there is a solution of the crew pairing problem compatible with it since there is no constraint on the number of crews, but solving the two problems simultaneously allows to spare these additional crews and to reduce the costs, as explained in Section~\ref{subsec:review}.
 The integrated problem aims at performing this task and is thus modeled by the following integer program